Discussing Torah matters because the Torah matters

 Of course, death was Achan’s sentence.
 If discovered, what will come of Rachel?

 As Laban enters her tent, Rachel tells him, “Let not my lord take it amiss that I cannot rise before you, for the period of women is upon me.”
 Laban takes Rachel at her word.
-He does not look under the cushion because it would have been inconceivable to him that Rachel would run the risk of menstruating on his gods.
-Moments later he exits the tent empty-handed, and Rachel breathes a sigh of relief believing that she is off the hook.
-But is she really?
+It would be inconceivable to him that Rachel would risk menstruating on his gods, so he does not look under her cushion.
+Soon he exits the tent empty-handed and Rachel, believing she is off the hook, breathes a sigh of relief.

 We read that after Jacob and Laban part ways, Jacob arrives safely at the city of Shechem and buys some adjacent land (33:18-19).
 Not long after, something crazy takes place (Genesis 34).
 As a result, the women and children of Shechem fall under Jacob’s authority (34:27-29).
-Jacob wants to leave the area because he is worried about the neighboring Canaanites (34:30).
+Jacob wants to leave the area because he is worried the neighboring Canaanites will seek vengeance on his family (34:30).
 God gives him directions to go to Bethel.
-Jacob obeys, but before leaving Jacob commands all who are with him to bury their idols under an old oak tree.
+Jacob obeys, but before leaving, Jacob commands all who are with him to bury their idols under an old oak tree.
 He does not want any foreign deities to join them on their journey to Bethel.

-The widows of Shechem approach the old oak tree as commanded and discard their idols, one by one, into a pit.
+The widows of Shechem approach the old oak tree as commanded.
+There they discard their idols, one by one, into a pit.
 The question is – is Rachel still harboring Laban’s idols?
-And if so, does she bring them forward in this moment?
+And if so, does she bring them forward?
 Because this (we can agree) is her opportunity to do it!
-In fact, it may well be her last call for confession, because the Bible tells us that her untimely death is just around the corner.
+In fact, it may well be her last call for confession, because the Bible tells us her untimely death is just around the corner.
 The Bible doesn’t specify what Rachel does with the idols.
 We as readers are given no closure in this regard.
-Labans idols are last seen with Rachel sitting on them as she guards her sin from everyone who is important in her life.
+Labans idols are last seen with Rachel sitting on them as she guards her sin from everyone around her.
 What happens to the idols after that moment remains a mystery to this day.

 Believing all idols to have been discarded, Jacob leaves Shechem and travels southward with the rest of his caravan.
 The caravan makes a stop in Bethel and then travels onward to Bethlehem.
 Along the way Rachel goes into labor and gives birth to a son.
 She names the baby Benoni, “son of my sorrow.”
 She then dies unexpectedly during childbirth.

 Okay yall – here is the question I have been building up to, a question that cant be answered with certainty but a question that still merits some consideration.
 Is Rachel’s premature passing a result of the curse that Jacob pronounced over her life without realizing it?
-Recall, Jacob had declared death to the person who stole Laban’s idols.
-He did not know who the curse would fall upon.
+Recall, Jacob sentenced the thief who stole Laban’s idols to death.
+At the time, he did not know who the curse would fall upon.
 Still his words carry the weight of God’s promise to Abraham, that whoever dishonors you I will curse (Gen. 12:3).
-And then, given Rachel’s failure to confess and seek correction, had Rachel unknowingly sealed up its lethal affect?
+And then, given Rachel’s failure to confess and seek correction, had Rachel unknowingly sealed its lethal effect?

 Her departing words express sadness as she names her son Benoni.
 We might wonder: what if her sorrow was made worse by unresolved guilt?
 She knows that Labans idols still hide in a pouch inside her tent.
 She knows that Jacob will discover them over the course of time.
-But perhaps she takes this knowledge with her to the grave.
+But perhaps she takes this disappointment to the grave.

-So to say, Jacob withdraws from the rest of the family due to his grieving Rachel.
-Whereas Jacob resided among them when Rachel was alive, he isolates himself in the days or weeks following her death.
-And it is during this absence that Jacob’s oldest son makes a salacious move and sleeps with his concubine.
+So to say, Jacob withdraws from the rest of his family due to his grieving Rachel.
+Whereas Jacob resided among them while Rachel was alive, he isolates himself in the days or weeks after her death.
+And it is during this absence that Jacob’s oldest son Rueben makes a salacious move and sleeps with his concubine.

-This telling sure seems plausible to me!
-I mean what if something like this happened?
-What if, following the burial of Rachel, Jacob stumbled upon her long-held secret?
-And perhaps Jacob, wide-eyed and white-faced, couldn’t help but remember the words he so rashly blurted out over the thief’s life
+This telling sure seems plausible to me.
+What if, following the burial of Rachel, Jacob stumbled upon her long-held, closely-held secret?
+And perhaps Jacob, wide-eyed and white-faced, couldn’t help but remember the declaration he so rashly blurted out over the thief’s life